Made with love in Albion, NY

 Hello,

-My name is Tegan and I am an indie dyer and lover of all the fiber arts.
+My name is Tegan, and I am an indie dyer and lover of all the fiber arts.

-I started out my long journey in the world of fiber as a kid when my mom taught me to crochet.
-At first I could only do the chain stitch, but I was so proud of myself anyway.
+When I first learned to crochet, I could only do the chain stitch, but I was so proud of myself anyway.
 I used to see how long I could make the chain, then rip it out and start again.
 My mom probably had to show me a hundred times how to do the second row before it stuck with me.
 Now I crochet all kinds of things from cute little ornaments to intricate shawls and blankets.

 I also had my first introduction to spinning as a kid at the Orleans County 4H fair.
 There was a woman who was spinning alpaca and she had what I felt at the time was the biggest spinning wheel.
 I was much smaller then and I don’t really remember if her wheel was that big or if I was just that small.
 She gave me some wool and she did the treadling while I drafted the wool and made yarn.
 It was an experience that changed me and for a long time it was a memory that felt like it came from a fantasy.

 In high school, my mom and I decided we wanted to learn how to knit.
 I didn’t know it at the time, but learning to knit played a huge role in setting me on the path to becoming a hand spinner.
 When I graduated from college, I moved to Cleveland, Ohio for a job.
-While I was there I found a small yarn shop that had a knitting group and decided to join.
+While I was there, I found a small yarn shop that had a knitting group and decided to join.
 It was in that shop that I saw, for the first time, a spinning wheel for sale.

 I didn’t start out with a spinning wheel.
 At the time that was out of my budget.
-Instead I bought a drop spindle (top whirl) and a 4 oz braid of wool.
-I watched some YouTube videos and got myself spinning, with much difficulty, but once I got started I couldn’t stop.
+Instead, I bought a drop spindle (top whirl) and a 4 oz braid of wool.
+I watched some YouTube videos and got myself spinning, with much difficulty, but once I got started, I couldn’t stop.
 A few days later I was back at the shop inquiring about more wool.

-Not long after I had learned to spin, a woman at the shop told me they had just gotten in a 5 lbs ball of wool combed top, all natural white, and asked if I wanted to buy any.
-I bought the whole thing and took it home like a kid taking 5 lbs of candy home from a candy store.
+Not long after I had learned to spin, a woman at the shop told me they had just gotten in a 5 lbs. ball of wool combed top, all natural white, and asked if I wanted to buy any.
+I bought the whole thing and took it home like a kid taking 5 lbs. of candy home from a candy store.

 Since I had 5lbs of white wool, I decided to try my hand at dyeing.
 I took some of the wool home and made a little dye party out of it with my family.
 I had heard of “hand painted” wool so I got some different size paint brushes and tried to paint my wool.
-I’m sure you can guess how that turned out (Ill give you a hint, it wasn’t pretty).
-Luckily I had also researched other methods of dying the wool and had some squirt bottles on hand.
-That method went much better and I had several braids of lovely space dyed wool.
+I’m sure you can guess how that turned out (I’ll give you a hint, it wasn’t pretty).
+Luckily, I had also researched other methods of dying the wool and had some squirt bottles on hand.
+That method went much better, and I had several braids of lovely space dyed wool.